openfl/OpenFLDevelopersGuide/working-with-video/advanced-topics-for-video-files.md

 Microsoft changed the way streaming media is handled in Microsoft Internet Information Services (IIS) 6.0 web server from earlier versions.
 Earlier versions of IIS do not require any modification to stream Flash Video.
 In IIS 6.0, the default web server that comes with Windows 2003, the server requires a MIME type to recognize that FLV files are streaming media.

-When SWF files that stream external FLV files are placed on Microsoft Windows Server® 2003 and are viewed in a browser, the SWF file plays correctly, but the FLV video does not stream.
+When projects that stream external FLV files are placed on Microsoft Windows Server® 2003 and are viewed in a browser, the project plays correctly, but the FLV video does not stream.
 This issue affects all FLV files placed on Windows Server 2003, including files you make with earlier versions of the Flash authoring tool, and the Macromedia Flash Video Kit for Dreamweaver MX 2004 from Adobe.
 These files work correctly if you test them on other operating systems.

 For information about configuring Microsoft Windows 2003 and Microsoft IIS Server 6.0 to stream FLV video, see [www.adobe.com/go/tn_19439](http://www.adobe.com/go/tn_19439).